TomK32/Rogue-Beach-CA/README.md

 OneGameAMonth is about working together, that's why we share all this sourcecode onto github, that's why you could contribute a few pieces to this game.
-Art, music, code, mods, everything is possible.
+Art, music, code, mods, everything is possible, fork the code right away or mail me.
+If you want to use my code oot make your own game, be my guest.

 ## Features / TODO